topheman/react-es6-redux/README.md

 Checkout the [releases sections](https://github.com/topheman/react-es6-redux/releases).

-You'll see the releases for both versions:
+You'll see the releases for the following major versions:

 * original one (redux free) which is hold on [v1.x branch](https://github.com/topheman/react-es6-redux/tree/v1.x)
-* the version with the redux implementation which is on [master branch](https://github.com/topheman/react-es6-redux)
+* the version with the redux implementation which is on [v2.x branch](https://github.com/topheman/react-es6-redux/tree/v1.x) (babel 5)
+* same kind of runtime with babel 6 on [master](https://github.com/topheman)

 ###Notes